 As with almost all transceivers, the exceptions being some ARVAs, the Ortovox S1, and the Mammut Element and Pulse, if you are headed in the wrong direction (which can easily happen, since transceivers simply align you with the transmitting beacon's flux lines) you will need to notice that the distance is increasing and turn around.

-Multiple Burials: The Tracker2 does not have the ability to suppress a transmitter.
+Multiple Burials: The Tracker2 does not have the ability to "suppress" (aka, "mark") a transmitter.
 The BCA folks feel strongly that multiple burials are rare and the that the problems caused by the overlapping signals are too significant for any transceiver to consistently manage (although after singing that refrain for many years, the Tracker3 does include a form of signal suppression).
 BCA encourages people to learn the generic multiple burial techniques rather than rely on transceivers to sort out the multiple signals.

 The Tracker2 indicates when there are multiple victims by illuminating a small not-so-intuitive light.
 If there are two victims within 5 meters of the Tracker2, the light blinks (likewise far from intuitive).
 I've frequently seen the light illuminate when searching for older analog transceivers, which confused me as I attempted to search for a second, nonexistent, transceiver.
 (I've seen other digitals display "phantom" multiple burials when searching for older analog transceivers, too.)

 The Tracker2 has a "special mode" button that can aid in multiple burial searches.
 The user manual states that the special mode "is an advanced feature designed to assist expert searchers in specialized multiple burial situations."
 You can read about using the "special mode" in the review of the Tracker DTS.
 We feel the mode is of limited value.